-Romney’s visit to significantly conservative Sioux City area, nearly four hours away from Des Moines, was just a piece of his campaign’s recently adopted all-in strategy for the Hawkeye State after months of ambivalence over committing, to and possibly losing, the GOP stronghold.
+Romney’s visit to the significantly conservative Sioux City area, nearly four hours away from Des Moines, was just a piece of his campaign’s recently adopted all-in strategy for the Hawkeye State after months of ambivalence over committing to, and possibly losing, the GOP stronghold.

 But after a summer in which one conservative candidate after another crested and crashed, the Romney campaign has made the calculation that the next, and last, candidate to rise in Iowa should be their own.

-The decision, it seems, is about to pay off as GOP faithful come around to the one man they seem to agree could beat Obama in November.
+The decision, it seems, is about to pay off as the GOP faithful come around to the one person they seem to agree could beat Barack Obama in November.

 For someone accused of pandering to Republicans, Romney’s speech was remarkably devoid of any mention of God, guns, gays, Ronald Reagan, or any of his five opponents.
-When he spoke of President Obama, he stuck to the president’s policies and what he called Obama’s effort to create an “entitlement state,” but avoided any talk of Saul Alinsky, socialism and the other buzz words talk-radio hosts associate with Obama these days.
+When he spoke of President Obama, he stuck to the president’s policies and what he called Obama’s effort to create an “entitlement state,” but avoided any talk of Saul Alinsky, socialism, and the other buzzwords that talk-radio hosts associate with Obama these days.

-Even without the red meat and fighting words, the response from the assembled GOP voters was unmistakable positive.
+Even without the red meat and fighting words, the response from the assembled GOP voters was unmistakably positive.

 Mel Adema, a businessman in Sioux City who has been courted by nearly all of the campaigns but has not committed to any candidate, thinks Romney will win Iowa in what he called “a real horse race.”

-Locally, Gingrich peaked at 31% in a University of Iowa poll three days before the ads began in early December.
-The Des Moines Register poll released Saturday showed him in fourth place, with 12% and just one point ahead of Texas Governor Rick Perry, whose multi-million war chest alone ensures he’ll outlast Gingrich if he wants to.
+Locally, Gingrich peaked at 31 percent in a University of Iowa poll three days before the ads began in early December.
+The Des Moines Register poll released Saturday showed him in fourth place, with 12 percent, and just 1 point ahead of Texas Gov. Rick Perry, whose multimillion-dollar war chest alone ensures he’ll outlast Gingrich if he wants to.

-Romney’s lead with just 24 percent leaves begs the question of why 76% of Iowa Republicans aren’t on board with him yet, and whether they’ll get behind him in a general election if he takes the nomination.
+Romney’s lead with just 24 percent leaves raises the question of why 76 percent of Iowa Republicans aren’t on board with him yet, and whether they’ll get behind him in a general election if he takes the nomination.

 But the signs for Romney seem to be getting better every day, especially among conservatives.
-Despite assumptions in the media that Iowa’s evangelicals would never support him, plenty of members from Sioux City’s Central Baptist Church came out Saturday to see Romney and left planning to caucus for him on Tuesday.
+Despite assumptions in the media that Iowa’s evangelicals would never support him, plenty of members of Sioux City’s Central Baptist Church came out Saturday to see him and left planning to caucus for him on Tuesday.

-Paul Baker, who supported Mike Huckabee in 2008 and Tim Pawlenty earlier in the campaign, liked what he heard at the Stoney Creek Inn and said he’ll absolutely caucus for Romney on Tuesday.
+Paul Baker, who supported Mike Huckabee in 2008 and Tim Pawlenty earlier in this campaign, liked what he heard at the Stoney Creek Inn and said he would absolutely caucus for Romney on Tuesday.
 “He’s very intelligent, very presidential, he has a vision.
-He’s Reaganesque.”
-Baker said.
+He’s Reaganesque,” Baker said.
 Another thing Baker likes about him?
 “Romney can win.”